justinsloan/scrambledo/README.md

 # What is it?
 This is a simple word scramble game made for my second-grade daughter to help her study for her spelling tests.
-It uses a modified version of John Zelle's graphics.py package to allow for Text Box lebel objects to have a font size up to 64.
+It uses a modified version of John Zelle's graphics.py package to allow for Text Box label objects to have a font size up to 64.
 If you do not use the modified version of graphics.py you will receive an "Invallid option value" error.